tsdtoken/token_contracts/README.md

 Token trade can be frozen by the owner.
 This contract is ERC20 compliant, however the transfer and tranferFrom method have requirements, the `canTrade` boolean needs to be set to true, which is controlled by the contract owner.

+The TSD contract inherits from the BaseToken, giving it the core background of an ERC20 base standard contract, as well as the Ownable contract..

 Functions available:
+- `contractInitialAllocation`
+>Transfer all of the allocations.
+The inherited transfer method from the BaseToken, emits Transfer events and subtracts/adds respective amounts to respective accounts.
+Some wallets have tokens immediately allocated to them whilst others are given an escrowAllocation, i.e the supply amount it reduced, to accomodate for this allocation, however the target wallets cannot receive their tokens up until their respective escrowed time.
+- `escrowAccountAllocation`
+> Creates a struct containing token amount and escrow period - allocates this struct to an address in the *escrowBalances* mapping used as a reference in *withdrawFromEscrow*

-- `balanceOf`
+- `withdrawFromEscrow`
-> Returns the balance of an address
+> Can only be called by an escrowed wallet, i.e foundersAndAdvisors, bountyCommunityIncentives or projectImplementationServices.
+Checks to see if the current time is past the escrow period of the calling wallet, it sets the escrow balance of that wallet to 0 and allocates that escrowed amount to the calling wallet.
 - `toggleTrading`
-> Toggles the trading ability of TSD token holders (refer to the transfer and transferFrom method)
+> Used to toggle the ability of trading, *canTrade* a boolean value used in the *transfer* and *transferFrom* methods
-- `createWhiteListedMapping`
-> Called externally to create whitelist for sale.
-Only whitelisted addresses can participate in the ico.
-- `changeOracleAddress`
-> Changes the oracle address which is used to update the ethExchangeRate
-- `updateTheExchangeRate`
-> This is called when the contract is constructed and by the oracle to update the rate periodically, this updates the ethToUSD exchange rate, the USD is calculated and maintained in cents
-- `buyTokens`
-> Is called through a fallback function which is payable to accept ether.
-It calculates the token amount, ensures the validations such as time range, minimum purchase amount, and whitelisted status of the buyer.
-If a buyer sends more ether than the total token amount, the remainder ETH is refunded to the buyer.
-- `setMainContractAddress✓`
-> Sets the main contract address reference, this instance is used during distribution of tokens
-- `burnRemainingTokens✓`
+- `burnRemainingTokensAfterClose`
 > Burns the remaining tokens and updates the supply, a safety check is placed to ensure that its only called after the end time has concluded.
+This method can be called by the private, pre or main funds wallets only
+- `transfer`
+> Consists of the inherited ERC20 standard transfer method, however is decorated with the *canTrade* boolean
+- `transferFrom`
+> Consists of the inherited ERC20 standard transferFrom method, however is decorated with the *canTrade* boolean
+- `setAuthorisedContractAddress`
+> Sets the crowndsale contract address or airdrop / designed to be used by any one external contract.
+This address is used in the modifier that guards *safeTranferFrom* which is explained next
+-`safeTransferFrom`
+> Implementation of the standard ERC20 *transferFrom* inherited from *BaseToken* decorated with an *isAuthorised* modifier.
+The concept of this function is to be used by the main *crowdsale contract* for immediate allocation of tokens, We can't use the traditional *transferFrom* methods because those are safeguarded with the *canTrade* boolean.
-- `setSubsequentContract✓`
+- `setSubsequentContract`
 >  Sets the subsequent contract address
 - `increaseTotalSupplyAndAllocateTokens`
 >  Called by the subsequent contract, and is used to increase the total supply and allocate tokens to the new token wallet
 - `increaseEthRaisedBySubsequentSale`
 > Keeps track of the ETH raised and emits an event to reflect so
-- `setStartTime✓ & setEndTime✓`
+- `setStartTime & setEndTime`
 > Custom sets the start and end time
- - `escrowAccountAllocation`
-> Called internally within `contractInitialAllocation✓` to allocate a struct with amount and cliffTime
- - `withdrawFromEscrow✓`
-> Can be only called by the escrowed wallets and will only work once the respective wallet's escrow period has lapsed
-- `selfDestruct✓`
-> Kills the contract instance and its existence from the blockchain merkle tree
 ## Subsequent Contract

 The uniqueness of the Transcendence project is the close tie between the utility token and assets the tokens back in the eventual platform Transcendence will create.
+This contract inherits from the *BaseCrowdsaleContract*

 The use of the subsequent contract will be to increase the supply of the TSD token and offer a additional token sale.
 The occurrence  of this would be in situations a new asset has entered the platform that cannot be backed by the current circulatory supply of TSD tokens.